Avoid stress by being prepared for hard work

 1. Develop a Sense of Self

-When people are prepared to observe their failures and missteps with compassion and kindness, they are in fact being self-compassionate.
+When people are prepared to observe their failures and missteps with compassion and kindness, they are being self-compassionate.
 These people are far more enthusiastic and happier while being less apprehensive.
 They tend to be far more successful because of it.

 2. See the Big Picture